dogweather/forkful/content/en/swift/dates-and-times/calculating-a-date-in-the-future-or-past.md

 ---
 date: 2024-01-20 17:32:09.878769-07:00
-description: "Ever needed to find a date in the past or future?
-Programmatically,\
-  \ we often calculate dates for deadlines, reminders, or events.
-Knowing how takes\
-  \ the\u2026"
+description: 'How to: Swift makes date math straightforward with `Calendar` and `DateComponents`.
+  Here''s the gist.'
 lastmod: '2024-03-13T22:45:00.408144-06:00'
 model: gpt-4-1106-preview
-summary: Ever needed to find a date in the past or future.
+summary: Swift makes date math straightforward with `Calendar` and `DateComponents`.
 title: Calculating a date in the future or past
 weight: 26
 ---